-3.3.9 SingleRecordLinkField
+3.4.9 SingleRecordLinkField

-class SingleRecordLinkField(field\name, linked\class, \\options)
+class SingleRecordLinkField(field_name, linked_class, options)

-Holds a reference to another record, possibly from another Airtable table. linked\class is either the record class (i.e., a BaseRecord subclass) or a string containing full Python module path to that class (e.g., 'mypackage.mymodule.MyTableRecord').
+Holds a reference to another record, possibly from another Airtable table. linked_class is either the record class (i.e., a BaseRecord subclass) or a string containing full Python module path to that class (e.g., 'mypackage.mymodule.MyTableRecord').

-Pyrtable also creates a companion property with '\ids' suffix that holds a reference to the record ID.
+Pyrtable also creates a companion property with 'ids' suffix that holds a reference to the record ID.
 So, for example:

-then all objects of EmployeeRecord class will also have a obj.office\id that holds the ID of the office record.
+then all objects of EmployeeRecord class will also have a obj.office_id that holds the ID of the office record.
 Accessing this property does not hit the Airtable field.

-Accessing the property at runtime is an expensive operation for the first time, as it requires fetching the record from the Airtable server.
-Once the record is fetched it is cached in memory, so subsequent access are fast.
-There are techniques to cache foreign records in advance (@TODO document).
+Accessing a SingleRecordLinkField property at runtime is an expensive operation for the first time, as it requires fetching each linked record from the Airtable server.
+Once the linked record is fetched it is cached in memory, so subsequent accesses are fast.
+Pyrtable also provides mechanisms to cache foreign records in advance.

-3.3.10 SingleSelectionField
+3.4.10 SingleSelectionField

-class SingleSelectionField(field\name, choices, \\options)
+class SingleSelectionField(field_name, choices, options)